tenacityteam/tenacity/CONTRIBUTING.md

    Example:

-   - `GH Actions: Buy celebratory Margaretha Pizza`
+   - `CI: Buy celebratory Margherita Pizza`
-   - `Have Tenacity eat more veggies`
+   - `nyquist: Add SFX telling user to eat more veggies on startup`

 * If you are using changes that were made by another person, make sure to properly credit them by using the `Co-authored-by: ` tag(s) in the end of